 Defense for state and federal crimes in Killeen, TX

 If you’re facing any type of criminal charges, the defense attorneys at the Mary Beth Harrell Law Firm can help.
 Our decades of combined experience give you the tough, smart representation you need to keep your criminal record clean and your reputation protected.
 Contact us today at 254-680-4655 or by filling out our contact form.
-We have offices in Killeen, Copperas Cove, and Waco, and handle in-custody visits for clients who cannot come to us.
+We have offices in Killeen and Harker Heights, and handle in-custody visits for clients who cannot come to us.